DrKiritoo/LSTM-vs-ARIMA/README.md

 Note: The number of days in a given month ranges from 28 to 31, the example above, demonstrates the algorithm on a month with 30 days, but it is applicable to all month sizes.

-*#3* :chart_with_downwards_trend: Staionary characteristic analysis (SSA time series decomposition, modified Leybourne-McCabe stationary test...)
+*#3* :chart_with_downwards_trend: Stationary characteristic analysis (SSA time series decomposition, modified Leybourne-McCabe stationary test...)

 ![image](https://user-images.githubusercontent.com/86715613/174203743-eb4c6856-4b04-4eb1-999b-6f75f2715ee3.png)